It's a New Day in Public Health.

-In 1996, the Florida Department of Health established the Pregnancy-Associated Mortality Review (PAMR) process to improve surveillance and analysis of pregnancy-related deaths in Florida.
+In 1996, the Florida Department of Health established the Florida Maternal Mortality Review Committee (Florida MMRC), formerly known as the Pregnancy-Associated Mortality Review (PAMR), to improve surveillance and analysis of pregnancy-related deaths in Florida.
 This case review program seeks to close gaps in care, identify systemic service delivery issues, and make recommendations to facilitate improvements in the overall systems of care.

 - Death certificates identified by the assigned cause of death being in the category of Pregnancy, Childbirth and the Puerperium (pregnancy related)

 - Birth Certificate/Fetal death certificate

 Once the pregnancy-associated deaths are identified, they are sorted by a physician/nurse subcommittee and initially deemed pregnancy-related, possibly pregnancy-related or not pregnancy-related.
-The focus of PAMR is to assure that all deaths identified as pregnancy-related deaths are reviewed.
+The focus of Florida MMRC is to assure that all deaths identified as pregnancy-related deaths are reviewed.

 - Aggravation of an unrelated condition by the physiologic or pharmacologic effects of the pregnancy that subsequently caused the death. "

 It is important to note that Maternal Mortality Rates (MMR) reported by the Office of Vital Statistics are based on deaths identified by the assigned cause of death being in a pregnancy related category and in recent years by the addition of a pregnancy check box on the death certificate.
 Vital Statistics defines maternal mortality as "the death to a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by pregnancy or its management but not from accidental or incidental causes.”

 Through the utilization of a broader definition, as well as the increased sources of linked data, the Florida MMRC is able to assess more accurately the pregnancy-related deaths in Florida.